james-2142/pdf2kmz/README.md

 The sample Tasmap 50k TIF has been tested in QGIS and BaseCamp and looks ok.
 The sample only includes a map, not any legend area, so the auto clip isn't much use.
 The TIF also has a nodata value set to 256, which is outside the normal range - I'm unsure the consequences of this apart from the empty areas being white rather than black as with the Vic and NSW maps.

 A couple of USGS maps have been tested and load correctly in QGIS and BaseCamp.
-The neatline with these maps is not useful for clipping ( as with the NSW topo maps), tough auto clipping works well.
+The neatline with these maps is not useful for clipping ( as with the NSW topo maps), though auto clipping works well.

 Some WYO Parks ORV GeoPDF maps have been tested in QGIS and BaseCamp and load correctly.